-This endless-summer drive through Orange County starts at the southern origin of Highway 1: Dana Point, a harbour town with excellent whale-watching during winter.
+This endless-summer drive through Orange County starts at the southern origin of Highway 1: Dana Point, a harbor town with excellent whale-watching during winter.
 Head north to cruise through art-gallery-lined Laguna Beach, home of summer’s Pageant of the Masters Tournament, then stop for a walk on one of the state’s prettiest beaches at Crystal Cove State Park.
-Next, head to Newport Beach, known for both its yacht-filled harbour and its tempting frozen bananas and creamy Balboa Bars.
+Next, head to Newport Beach, known for both its yacht-filled harbor and its tempting frozen bananas and creamy Balboa Bars.
 Finally, cruise through Huntington Beach—dubbed Surf City USA—and try catching a wave yourself, or watch the experts from the bustling Huntington Pier.

 Beach-to-Desert Drive from San Diego

 Bounce from the coast to the mountains and then the desert in this scenery-packed trip across Southern California.
 From the beaches of La Jolla or Del Mar, take State Road 56 east to Highway 67, which winds through rural Ramona, dotted with farm stands.
 Then turn onto Highway 78 and into the Cuyamaca Mountains toward Julian, the mountain town known for its apple crops (and, hence, lots of pie, like those at Julian Cafe and Bakery).
 Then ease back down the road’s twists and turns into the desert, where the 600,000-acre Anza-Borrego Desert State Park is home to an explosive wildflower bloom every year, around February and March.
 Stay the night at a local hotel like Casa del Zorro, and be sure to stay up late: Borrego Springs is an International Dark Sky Community known for its epic stargazing.